 90 – 100 EXCELLENT 75 – 79 SATISFACTORY

 80 – 89 VERY GOOD 74 and BELOW UNSATISFACTORY

 Students meeting the minimum requirements for academics and attendance at the evaluation point are considered to be making satisfactory academic progress until the next scheduled evaluation.
 Students not meeting SAP will receive a hard-copy of their Satisfactory Academic Progress Determination at the time of each of the evaluations in writing or via email.
 Students deemed not maintaining Satisfactory Academic Progress may have their Title IV Funding interrupted.
-(The school does not offer Title IV funding at this time).
+Lack of attendance may also affect student’s VA benefits.

-Title IV aid will be reinstated to students who have prevailed upon appeal regarding the status of Satisfactory Progress and have been placed on probation or who have reestablished Satisfactory Progress by their next evaluation point.
+Title IV aid will be reinstated to students who have reestablished Satisfactory Progress by their next evaluation point.

 Course incomplete, repetitions and non-credit remedial courses have no effect on the institution’s Satisfactory Progress Policy.